 Besides dancing, bees also communicate by buzzing, by emitting chemicals known as pheromones, and by sharing food — an activity called trophallaxis.
 The queen uses pheromones to keep order in her hive.
 Pheromones are also exchanged during the passing of food from one bee to another.
 The bees do this just before the round dance and when they feed their young or the queen.
 They are very complex, and it seems, very intelligent creatures.

 Bees also use pheromones to create a swarm.
 When a hive becomes too large for the queen to accommodate all of the worker bees, a new queen will be created.
 The old queen will produce pheromones to gather a portion of the hive together just before going off to create a new hive.
 The bees all fly around the queen looking for a new place to nest.
 The new queen then takes over in the old nest to control her hive.

-Killer Bees: In the 1950s bees were brought from Africa to Brazil in hopes of breeding with the European bees that lived there.
+Africanized Honey Bees: In the 1950s honey bees were brought from Africa to Brazil in hopes that they could be bred with the European bees that lived there.
 The goal was to create a better kind of honey bee that could make more honey.
-These African bees have been given the name "killer bees" because they invade nests of the European bees and replace their queens.
-They are much more aggressive than the European bees and have become a threat to humans as well.
-When disturbed, they can attack and sting in large numbers, causing death.
-The bees began migrating northward from Brazil soon after their introduction, reaching the United States in 1990.
+These Africanized bees spread throughout South America and parts of North America.
+They have been given the name "killer bees" because they are more aggressive and more likely to sting than the common European honeybee.
+However, like other honey bees, they are only defensive at the nest.